Facebook logo - click to follow SImplyMeds on Facebook

 Cystitis is a common urinary tract infection caused by bacteria entering the bladder.
 Women are more prone to it than men because they have a shorter urethra.

 Mild cases are treatable with plenty of liquids, a hot water bottle, emptying your bladder and resting.
-If symptoms persist after a few days you must see your doctor who will prescribe antibiotics.
-You are more likely to get it if you are diabetic, on the menopause, pregnant or have an enlarged prostate.
+If symptoms persist after a few days, you must see your doctor who will prescribe antibiotics.
+You are more likely to get it if you are diabetic, menopausal, pregnant or have an enlarged prostate.

 Interstitial cystitis is a chronic condition caused by damage to the bladder.
 Middle-aged women generally suffer from this condition and antibiotics are ineffective.
 Women have to change their lifestyle and try a variety of treatments to relieve symptoms.